the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Caching/Concepts.md

 <u>Until a cache document expires, the cache can serve the copy as often as it wants, without ever contacting the server</u> - *unless, of course, a client request includes headers that prevent serving a cached or unvalidated resource*.
 - But, once the cached document expires, the cache must check with the server to ask if the doucment has changed and, if so, get a fresh copy (with a new expiration date)

 Servers specify expiration using the `Expires` or the <u>`Cache-Control: [max-age]`</u> headers which accompany a response body.
-They both do the same thing, but the latter it preferred, because it uses relative time to calculate the expiration, rather than absolute time that depends on the correctness of computer's clock.
+They both do the same thing, but the latter is preferred, because it uses relative time to calculate the expiration, rather than absolute time that depends on the correctness of computer's clock.

 ## Server Revalidation
 After the cached document has expired, <u>the cache needs to ask the origin server *"whether" the document has changed*</u>. *It just means, "it's time to check whether...", it doesn't actually mean the document has changed*.

-The outcome of revalidation determines what actions comes next:
+The outcome of revalidation determines what actions happens next:
 - **If the document has changed**, <u>the cache gets a new copy of the document</u>, replaces the old cache, and sends the document to the client.
 - **If the document has not changed**, <u>*the cache only gets new headers, including a new expiration date*</u>, and updates the headers in the cache.